Unife (Mexican TV network)

-Unife is a national broadcast television network in Mexico, owned by Medios Hipertextuales, S.A. de C.V., a company linked to the Brazilian sect Universal Church of the Kingdom of God.
-It is based on the original Unife channel in Argentina and airs on the multiplexes of XHFAMX-TDT in Mexico City and in some regions of the country on Canal 13 in areas where the network is present.
+Unife (styled as UNIFE, an acronym for "Unique Family Entertainment") is a national broadcast television network in Mexico.
+Owned by Medios Hipertextuales, S.A. de C.V., the network provides generalist programming aimed at the family audience.
+The Universal Church of the Kingdom of God (UCKG) is among the network's programming clients.
+Modeled after the original Unife channel in Argentina, it broadcasts as a subchannel on XHFAMX-TDT in Mexico City and on the Canal 13 network in southeastern Mexico.